-FlexiRemap® offers the most robust data protection mechanism.
+FlexiRemap® offers the most robust and reliable data protection.
 If one SSD fails in SSD Group 2, for example, this group will then enter read-only mode to avoid the heavy loading from further writes.
 This decreases the chance of failure on a second drive in the same protection group during rebuilding.

-Download FlexiRemap vs. RAID brochureDownload
+Download FlexiRemap® vs. RAID brochureDownload